launay12u/framework_scss/README.md

 `git clone https://github.com/launay12u/framework_scss.git`

-after clone the repository in your project you have just to link the ccs file to your html file :
+after clone the repository in your project you have just to link the css file to your html file :

 `<head>
     ...